KIT-Workflows/-Dihedral-Scan/README.md

 1. Generate a molecule with SMILE code or use coordinates with PDB format.
 2. Make a scan screening calculation of all possible dihedrals using SIMONA.
 3. Obtain the coordinates for the best scored dihedral and the atom identity of the torsion.
-4. Calculate the dihedral scan with DFT-Turbomole
+4. With the support of Unpack and Range-It, we will Calculate the dihedral scan with DFT-Turbomole.
 5. Obtain the dihedral profile using Table-Generator and Plot-Figure WaNos.
 ```